parteincerta/dotfiles/notes/macos-maintenance.md

 - Update Homebrew applications
   - Quit all apps.
-  - Disable hosts blacklist: `bash shared/scripts/install-hosts.sh --skip-optional`.
+  - Disable hosts blacklist: `bash shared/scripts/install-hosts.sh --skip-optional-blacklist`.
     - Attention: If you're inside a VM, run the command above on the host first too.
   - Update Homebrew itself and the list of formulae: `brew update`.
   - Upgrade formulae which require specially instructions: